Quick Start

 Solar Power Forecasting

 Solar generation combines strong daily seasonality, fixed nighttime zeros, and strong weather sensitivity.
-It is a canonical case where domain knowledge needs to intervene.
+It is a canonical case where domain knowledge should participate in experience accumulation.

 Data profile and diagnostic focus